LM Studio alternatives

 What is the difference between NodeTool and LM Studio?

-LM Studio is a desktop app specialized in running local GGUF LLMs — model browser, chat UI, and an OpenAI-compatible local server.
-NodeTool is an open source node-based canvas that also runs local models (via Ollama, MLX, and llama.cpp) and additionally generates image, video, and music and builds agents and RAG workflows around them.
+LM Studio is a desktop app specialized in running local GGUF language models — model browser, chat UI, and an OpenAI-compatible local server.
+NodeTool is an open source visual canvas that also runs local models (via Ollama, MLX, and llama.cpp) and additionally generates image, video, and music and builds agents and document search workflows around them.

 Should I use LM Studio or NodeTool for local models?